 Carry forward

-You may be subject to an annual allowance tax charge if the value of your pension savings increases by more than the annual allowance in a year.
-However, a three year carry forward rule allows you to carry forward unused annual allowance from the previous three years.
-This means that, even if the value of your pension savings increases by more than the annual allowance in a year, you may not have to pay an annual allowance tax charge.
+You may be subject to a tax charge if the value of your pension savings increases by more than the annual allowance in a year.
+However, a carry forward rule allows you to carry forward unused annual allowance from the previous three years.
+This means that, even if the value of your pension savings increases by more than the annual allowance in a year, you may not have to pay a tax charge.

-For example, the value of your pension savings in 2021/22 increased by £50,000 (ie by £10,000 more than the annual allowance) but in the three previous years had increased by £25,000, £28,000 and £30,000.
+For example, the value of your pension savings in 2024/25 increased by £70,000 (ie by £10,000 more than the annual allowance) but in the three previous years had increased by £25,000, £28,000 and £30,000.
 The amount by which the increase in your pension savings fell short of the annual allowance for those three years would more than offset the £10,000 excess pension saving in the 2021/22 year.
 You would not have to pay an annual allowance tax charge.